- Solicitors For Business

 - Unintended weight loss

-If a medical professional fails to identify the disease and this leads to your further suffering, you may be entitled to compensation.
-This financial help can prove invaluable.
+If a medical professional fails to identify the disease, and this leads to a longer period of suffering than is necessary, you may be entitled to compensation.

-There is no known cause of Crohn's disease, yet certain factors that are believed to contribute to it.
-These factors can include:
+There is no known cause of Crohn’s disease but certain factors are believed to contribute to it.
+These factors include:

 - Problems with your immune system